cse110-fa21-group1/-cse110-fa21-group1/admin/meetings/110721-workflow.md

 # Agenda
 ## Updates from Last Week's Meeting
-Discussion: High fidelity Wireframes are done
+Discussion: High fidelity Wireframes mostly done.
-Conclusion: Assign work for everyone and get implementing started
+Conclusion: High fidelity wireframes need to be updated a bit more to get closer to actual product.
+Assign work for everyone and get implementing started
 Action:

 ## Implementation